 Solitude Canyon is a major drainage on the western flanks of Mt.
 Elden, and is quite conspicuous from a number of vantage points around the west side of town.
 Coined by Scott Baxter, or one of his crew, at least a couple lines were done here back in the day.
 These days however, Solitude Canyon is quickly becoming a sport climbing refuge nestled right in the backyard of Flagstaff.
-There are three distinct areas in this rugged and forested canyon, each with it's own character.
+The Solitude Wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Solitude Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Solitude Canyon:

 Featured Route For Solitude Canyon